 We’re all fallible.
 But for anyone who aspires to be a leader, actions speak louder than words.
 Whether you’re a parent, a manager at a company, or a C-suite executive, you can’t just state your leadership values on a nice About page.
 You need to lead by example so you can show employees and potential clients that you walk the talk, too.

-There are at least 4 positive outcomes from demonstrating your leadership values:
+There are at least 4 positive outcomes from demonstrating your leadership values and ethics:

-- Recruitment and onboarding.
-As you put your own values out there, tell stories to illustrate them so people can immediately see what your values are.
+As you put your own values out there, tell stories to illustrate them so people can immediately understand what they are.
 Onboarding becomes more effective and sticks with employees much better this way.
 In recruiting, showcasing your leadership values through stories helps you attract the best talent.
-People who resonate with your company’s values will be drawn to your company—helping you find better fits.
+With this approach, people who resonate with your company’s values and have the values of a good leader themselves will naturally be drawn to your company—helping you find better fits.

-- Set the course and give your staff direction.
 In my first job, I worked for BNP Paribas in Hong Kong.
-They had a plethora of onboarding resources (2 thick, heavy binders full, in fact!), but I didn’t have much of a direction in my own first role.
+They had a plethora of onboarding resources (2 thick, heavy binders full, in fact!), but I didn’t have much of a direction in my first role.
 It wasn’t until someone took the time to show me around that things really clicked and I fully understood my role and value within the larger organization.
 Most people don’t have that luxury, especially as many teams are working remotely.
-This onboarding has to be structured for all employees, whether they’re working remotely or in the office.
+This means that your onboarding should be structured to provides this for all employees, whether they’re working remotely or in the office.
 And that’s where storytelling comes in handy.

 Tell Your Value Story

-Matt Bahl, Vice President of Financial Wellness Customer Strategies at Prudential had a powerful experience with telling his value story and leading by example as he was given the opportunity to present to about 1,000 fellow employees working at Prudential.
+Matt Bahl, Vice President of Financial Wellness Customer Strategies at Prudential had a powerful experience with telling his story and demonstrating value based leadership as he was given the opportunity to present to about 1,000 fellow employees working at Prudential.

 He was looking to aid people who were financially vulnerable: people who have jobs—they may even be homeowners—but don’t have a penny saved for retirement and are getting dangerously close to retirement.